Educational background

 Records, Italy.

 2009: TCB Music, Switzerland, releases the second ENS Live work: “Stan-Darts”.
+A few promotional tours follow the release.

 Marco Cortesi also writes soundracks, music for jingles, radio tunes and electronic